greyatom-school/the-minerva-project/FEWD/sprint_1/project/README.md

 - Inside the section, there should be three unordered `li` items.

-- Each `li` item should show the different testimonials provided to the company by the customers
+- Each `li` item should show the different testimonials provided to the company by the customers(i.e. Each item must have associated image and testimonial message)

 Refer the following image for the same: